-A two-stage competitive dialogue tender process is underway to find an experienced operator to design, build, finance and operate the TV ERF - overseen by a governance board representing all seven partner councils.
-Three bidders have been shortlisted and final tenders are expected in 2022 with a preferred bidder announced thereafter.
+The project partners have been engaged in a two-stage competitive dialogue tender process to find an experienced operator to design, build, finance and operate the TV ERF.
+This procurement process is overseen by a governance board representing all seven partner councils.